 The Moray Way map was published in May 2010, and is available from local tourist offices and shops for £3.50.
 Also available from Amazon for £5.00 (inc p&p).

-Websites providing walk descriptions
+Websites providing descriptions of the Dava Way

 The Walk Highlands website breaks the Dava Way into 3 easier stages with a separate description and map for each stage.
 This website features a wide mix of low and high level walks in most regions of Scotland.